audacity/audacity/README.txt

 http://forum.audacityteam.org/ .

-We welcome feedback on Audacity, suggestions for new or improved features, and bug reports at feedback@audacityteam.org .
+We welcome feedback on Audacity, suggestions for new or improved features, and bug reports.
+Please visit http://audacityteam.org/contact/#feedback .

 Audacity is copyright (c) 1999-2017 by Audacity Team.
 This copyright notice applies to all documents in the Audacity source code archive,